petersatsuse/azure-compute-docs/articles/virtual-machines/trusted-launch-existing-vm-gen-1.md

 2. Reboot the VM
 3. Remove letter D: from the partition
 4. Reboot the VM to show the temporary storage disk with D: letter

-### VM image reference doesn't change post Trusted launch upgrade

-Post upgrade of Azure Gen1 VM to Trusted launch, the image reference still reflects source as Gen1 OS image.
-Image reference not updated is a known limitation and will be addressed with general availability release of Gen1 to Trusted launch VM upgrade support.

 ## Frequently asked questions